 People always want to give the president the benefit of the doubt.

-Uh the numbers declined a little bit very quickly in February, mainly because of the stimulus fight, and Republicans were no longer going to give the President the benefit of the doubt.
+The numbers declined a little bit very quickly in February, mainly because of the stimulus fight, and Republicans were no longer going to give the president the benefit of the doubt.

 From early February on, a majority of Republicans have strongly disapproved.

-The numbers drifting down a little bit after that were just sort of the natural, you know, uh withdrawal of the afterglow.
+The numbers drifting down a little bit after that were just sort of the natural withdrawal of the afterglow.

-But these numbers in this last week, uh what we're seeing is not just uh, you know, random statistical chance.
+But these numbers in this last week, what we're seeing is not just a random statistical chance.

 And again, you go right back to that.